Barszczyk0/Notes/PortSwigger/Advanced_topics/Insecure_deserialization/Modifying_serialized_objects.md

 # Modifying serialized objects
 # Objective
 This lab uses a serialization-based session mechanism and is vulnerable to privilege escalation as a result.

 To solve the lab, edit the serialized object in the session cookie to exploit this vulnerability and gain administrative privileges.
 Then, delete the user `carlos`.

 You can log in to your own account using the following credentials: `wiener:peter`

 # Solution
 ## Analysis
-The session cookie on this webiste holds serialized data:
+The session cookie on this webiste holds serialized data.
 |![](Images/image.png)|
 |:--:|
 | *Session cookie* |

 ## Exploitation
+Modification of boolean `admin` field to equal `1` grants attacker admin access.

 |![](Images/image-1.png)|
 |:--:|